alvst/homebridge-bearer-token-expiration-notification/README.md

     ]
 ```

-Then add it to HomeKit, once added, you will need to turn on Notifications (Home.app → Home Settings → Sensors → [Sensor Name] → Activity notifications).
+Then add it to HomeKit, once added, you will need to turn on Notifications for the sensor (Home.app → Home Settings → Sensors → [Sensor Name] → Activity notifications).
 Once the Bearer Token Expires, you will be notified the token has expired with a notification.

 ## Required fields